core-challenge/2023solver-submission/README.md

 - [ ] your solver can accept [the input file format](https://core-challenge.github.io/2023/format/)?
 - [ ] your solver can print [the output format](https://core-challenge.github.io/2023/format/) to standard out?
 - [ ] In your container, does the following command returns the appropriate output?
-- [ ] Using your docker image, `docker run --rm -it /solver-exe/run.sh input.col input.dat` will print appropriate results?
+- [ ] Using your docker image, `docker run --rm -t -v /ABSOLUTEPATH/2023solver-submission/container/test-instances:/test solver2 /test/hc-toyyes-01.col /test/hc-toyyes-01_01.dat` will print appropriate results?
 - [ ] Are "Github action" status all green?

 ## ToDo at the Submission